traceypooh/crapID/README.md

 # crapID
 Using standard ubuntu (unix) OS package "<a href="http://manpages.ubuntu.com/manpages/man1/simhash.1.html">simhash</a>", we take each Craptioned piece and hash the text to a ~288 byte hash file.
 We call this "crapID".
 We can use the same "simhash" program to compare two crapIDs and compute similarity (values [0..1] for similarity).
+I've modified the main C file a bit to make it 1000x faster for final matching.  (will make separate repo for that).

 # Experiment inputs: